APB is a Global Speaker, Celebrity & Entertainment Agency

 Resilience Ready

-In a world where everyone finds increased difficulty and challenges daily, it’s no surprise to hear the word “Resilience.”
-But here’s the thing: Do you really know what resilience is?
-Do you naturally know how to activate your own, when needed the most?
-In this powerful presentation of “Resilience Ready,” Ricky walks you through the intimate details of his 23-year wrongful conviction, and how he discovered the five keys to activating his resilience, while also helping you understand how to activate your own.
-You’ll learn how to be prepared for the storm that will inevitably come your way and always be Resilience Ready.
+In a world where everyone finds increased difficulties and challenges daily, it's no surprise to hear the word "resilience."
+But here's the thing: Do you really know what resilience is?
+Do you naturally know how to activate your own when needed the most?
+In this powerful presentation of "Resilience Ready," Ricky walks you through the intimate details of his 23-year wrongful conviction and how he discovered the five keys to activating his resilience while also helping you understand how to activate your own.

 The Power of One: Leading With Courage & Passion

 Can just one person help transform a life or even the world?
 For Ricky Kidd, the answer is a definite yes—if you learn to be a courageous leader.
 So, what exactly is a courageous leader?
 Harvard Business School Professor Nancy Koehn describes it as “an individual who's capable of making themselves better and stronger when the stakes are high and circumstances turn against that person.”
 And there is no one who fits this description better than Ricky.
 He spent 23 years wrongfully incarcerated for a crime he didn’t commit.
 For those two decades plus, he never gave up proving his innocence.
 In the thousands of letters Ricky wrote seeking help, he kept reminding himself that he only needed one person to respond.
 One person to change his life.
 Fighting against his wrongful conviction, Ricky lost 11 times before winning his last appeal.
-His odds of winning were said to be only a one percent chance.
+His odds of winning were said to be only a 1% chance.
 Today, he is free and spends his time as a COPD (Cost of Prosecutor’s Decision) trainer, playwright, thought leader and national speaker —fighting to be the voice of those who are voiceless.
-In this powerful and highly motivational talk, Ricky shares his story, the importance of turning anger into passion, why cultivating relationships with key stakeholders is critical to great leadership and how ordinary actions influence extraordinary change.
-Ricky's presentation encourages audiences to remember the power of one—even if it is them becoming “the one” themselves.

 DEI: The Commonality in Our Differences